AI Hardware Design League

 • Access to AI-Language Models:

-• Each team will have access to LLMs such as OpenAI's ChatGPT.
-You will be trained in how to use and prompt the LLMs to generate the hardware design code.
+• Each team will have access to LLMs, such as OpenAI's ChatGPT, Anthropic's Claude, Google's Gemini, Meta's Llama, etc. You will be trained in how to use and prompt the LLMs to generate the hardware design code.

 • Hardware Simulation and Design Tools:

-• Teams will use free tools provided by the league mentors for simulating, synthesizing, implementing, and evaluating their hardware designs.
+• Teams will have access to industry-standard EDA tools by Cadence and Synopsys, as well as free and open-source tools provided by the league mentors for simulating, synthesizing, implementing, and evaluating their hardware designs.

 You will receive specific directions and support from mentors for the submission process.